mahuntington/angular-notes/use_an_api.md

 1. Import Form functionality into the app
 1. Set a component property to the value of an input
 1. Invoke a function when the user clicks a button
+1. Add the ability to make AJAX requests

 ## Create a new app